LisaMolloy5/Animal-Matching-Game/README.md

 ### Won Alert
 ***
-* A pop up that slerts the player that they have won the game.
+* A pop up that alerts the player that they have won the game.
 * The quit button brings the player back to the home page.
 * The play again button restarts the game over again.